List of Di-Gata Defenders characters: The Zads

-Known guardians
+Guardians

-Guardians were creatures that lived in RaDos before the death of the Primorials, but now exist within green Di-Gata stones called Guardian Stones.
+Guardians are creatures that lived in RaDos before the death of the Primorials, but now exist within green Di-Gata stones called Guardian Stones.
 They are made of pure energy, and they vary in size, appearance, and abilities.
 Some casters consider Guardians as friends, and others as servants.
-Most are bound to a Sigil (e.g. Kragus is summoned from a Dako stone), but some are bound to henges (e.g. Omnikrag has the henge of Dako and Altas).
-Most of these sigils or henges are engraved on a part of the guardian's body, with an exception to Anaconduit (different henge) and Voltanis.
-Some casters like to say a short phrase when summoning their guardians (most notably the defenders).
-Whether this is required or not remains to be seen.
+Most of these sigils or henges are engraved on a part of the guardian's body.
 Commonly, when a Guardian is defeated or has been out for too long, it returns to its stone.
 Guardians are only killed when their stones do not return to the caster, or if it shatters.
-Even humans can become guardians if changed.
+Guardians all have a miniature form.

 Arvengus

-This guardian belongs to Rion.
-Tzur gives him the stone for Arvengus before he falls at the hands of the Zad.
-Arvengus is a giant lion with sharp claws, fangs and multiple rock tipped tails.
-For an attack, he could either use his claws and fangs, or send electricity through his tails and whip them at enemies.
-Like the other defenders guardians (other than Draykor) Arvengus has a mini-form which looks like a lion kitten.
-Arvengus is bound to the henge of Nega and Yan (Yan exists between the bar and the lightning bolt bottom).
-This henge is engraved on his stomach.
+Arvengus is Rion's Guardian, who resembles a giant lion with multiple rock-tipped tails through which he can channel electricity.
+Arvengus' miniature form resembles a kitten.
+Arvengus is bound to the henge of Nega and Yan, which is located on his stomach.

 Anaconduit

-Brackus' guardian.
-Has the appearance of a Cobra.
-Anaconduit is capable of firing electrical attacks from his mouth and stinging with his tail.
-When redirected back at Anaconduit, he can harm himself with his own powers.
-Anaconduit was torn in half by Nazmul in "The Perfect Host", revealing that Anaconduit had some mechanical parts underneath.
-When Brackus was banished to the Dark Realm, Anaconduit had joined him.
-However, it later got taken by Si'i and rebuilt as Darkviper (see below).
-Anaconduit's stone is bound to a henge of Infinis and Nega (The top line of Nega is replaced with Infinis.
-Strangely, this guardian's mark is not engraved anywhere on his body but it has the Megalith's henge engraved on its forehead in its place).
+Anaconduit is Brackus' guardian.
+A Cobra capable of firing electrical attacks from his mouth and stinging with his tail.
+In the episode "The Perfect Host", Anaconduit is torn in half by Nazmul, revealing that he is partially mechanical.Anaconduit's stone is bound to a henge of Infinis and Nega, which is located on his forehead.
+Darkviper is a version of Anaconduit created by Si'i and used by Kid Cole.

 Bodicon

-Bo's guardian.
-Have the appearance of a two-headed hydra.
-Bo purchased it from Si'i in hopes of being accepted as a Defender.
-However, Bodicon went wild at the dojo at the sound of Robutus' cleaning equipment.
-Rion managed to calm him down and Bodicon returned to his stone.
-Seth kept the stone until Bo learned to be more responsible.
+Bodicon is Bo's guardian, who has the appearance of a two-headed hydra.
+Bo purchased Bodicon from Si'i in hopes of being accepted as a Defender.
+However, Bodicon rampages at the dojo at the sound of Robutus' cleaning equipment.
+Rion manages to calm him down and Bodicon returns to his stone, which Seth keeps until Bo learned to be more responsible.